 Treating dyshidrotic eczema (also known as: hand and foot eczema) is as simple as the following steps below.
 Dyshidrotic Eczema does not have to continue.

-- Apply Eczema-Ltd III to the effected area, which can be purchased here
+- Apply Eczema-Ltd III to the affected area, which can be purchased here

-- Apply a moisturizer, we recommand Jojoba oil (100% natural) is very good to use.
+- Apply a moisturizer, we recommend Jojoba oil (100% natural) is very good to use.

 - Use oral antihistamines (such as Benadryl) as a possible way to help relieve the itching.